 J'Lyn Chapman grew up and currently lives in Colorado.
 She is the author of BEASTLIFE, published by Calamari Press in 2016.
 The digital chapbook, "The Form Our Curiosity Takes: A Pedagogy of Conversation" was recently published by Essay Press and is available online.
 Additional work can be found in Conjunctions, Zone 3, DIAGRAM, Fence Magazine, Denver Quarterly, Two Serious Ladies, and Caketrain.
 She is part of the Core Faculty of the Jack Kerouac School of Disembodied Poetics at Naropa University.

 Amy Catanzano's work as a writer explores the intersections of science, art, and literature.
-She is the author of Starlight in Two Million: A Neo-Scientific Novella (Noemi Press, 2014), recipient of the Noemi Press Book Award for Fiction; Multiversal (Fordham University Press, 2009), recipient of the PEN USA Literary Award in Poetry and the POL Poetry Prize from Fordham University Press; and iEpiphany (Erudite Fangs Editions, 2008).
-She is an assistant professor of English in creative writing and the poet-in-residence at Wake Forest University.
+She is the author of three books: Starlight in Two Million: A Neo-Scientific Novella, published by Noemi Press in 2014 and recipient of the Noemi Press Book Award for Fiction; Multiversal, published by Fordham University Press in 2009 and recipient of the PEN USA Literary Award in Poetry and the POL Poetry Prize from Fordham; and iEpiphany, published by Anne Waldman's Erudite Fangs Editions in 2008.
+She worked and taught at Naropa for five years from 2006 to 2011 and is now an assistant professor of English in creative writing and the poet-in-residence at Wake Forest University in North Carolina.

 A.J.
 Nielsen is the Kelly Professor of American literature at Penn State University.
 His poetry collections include: Heat Strings; Evacuation Routes; VEXT; Mixage; Mantic Semantic; Stepping Razor; A Brand New Beggar; and Tray.
 His critical works include Reading Race, Black Chant and Integral Music.
 He is the editor of Lorenzo Thomas’s award winning posthumous work, Don’t Deny My Name: Words, Music and the Black Intellectual Tradition.